 3. Sometimes a workshop isn't your best bet.

 Occasionally we get requests to do synchronous library workshops when faculty members know they will be out of town.
 These types of sessions don't usually work out that well, for a number of reasons.
 Instead of requesting librarians as "substitute teachers," consider working with us to develop an asynchronous learning module that students turn in to you.
 We can make videos or assignments or short tutorials that might meet your learning objectives better while also giving you more feedback about what students are learning.

 4. Schedule workshops to align with students' point of need.

-General library overviews in week 1 are less effective than workshops offered at a student's point of need.
+Sometimes faculty will request library workshops or orientations in week 1 of a quarter.
+These are often less effective than workshops that are timed to meet a student's point of need.
 This is usually after an assignment has been introduced, and after students have had time to do some general pre-searching about topics online to gain familiarity with a topic.
 Students will be more prepared to learn and remember research strategies, tools, and skills if the library session is scheduled just as students are starting to work on the assignment that requires library resources.

 5. Post LINKS to articles instead of uploading the article pdf.